stalker314314/DocumentDBCpp/README.md

 # DocumentDBCpp

 ## Introduction
 DocumentDBCpp is C++ wrapper and object model for [DocumentDB ](http://azure.microsoft.com/en-us/services/documentdb/) NoSQL database.
-It is built on top of [Casablanca](https://casablanca.codeplex.com/) C++ Rest SDK framework, so all the goodies like [Task Parallelism](https://msdn.microsoft.com/en-us/library/dd492427.aspx) are included.
-There is no other dependencies except Casablanca.
+It is built on top of [C++ REST SDK](https://github.com/Microsoft/cpprestsdk) framework, so all the goodies like [Task Parallelism](https://msdn.microsoft.com/en-us/library/dd492427.aspx) are included.
+There is no other dependencies except C++ REST SDK.

 ## Usage